Hugh Bowman

-James Hugh Bowman is an Australian thoroughbred racing jockey.
+James Hugh Bowman (born 14 July 1980) is an Australian thoroughbred racing jockey.
 Based in Sydney, Bowman has won the New South Wales Metropolitan Jockey Premiership four times (2008/09, 2011/12, 2014/15, 2016/17) and has ridden 100 Group 1 winners.
 He was the jockey for Australian champion mare Winx from 2014 through to her retirement in 2019.
-In 2017, Bowman won the Longines World’s Best Jockey award presented by the International Federation of Horseracing Authorities.
+In 2017, Bowman won the Longines World's Best Jockey award presented by the International Federation of Horseracing Authorities.
 The award capped off a year in which he added to his domestic success with international Group 1 wins in Hong Kong and Japan.
-In 2019, he was inducted into the Australian Racing Hall of Fame, the industry’s highest accolade.
+In 2019, he was inducted into the Australian Racing Hall of Fame, the industry's highest accolade.
 Bowman is also renowned for his “She’s Apples” winning salute and his nickname of “the Undisputed Group 1 King”.